ItsRJ/Automated-FP-A-Forecasting-Budgeting-Variance-Analysis-System/README.md

   - Consumer demand shifts

-The goal of this project is to automate and standardize FP&A reporting and forecasting using Python.
+The goal of this project is to automate and standardize FP&A reporting and forecasting using Python

 ## Business Model (FP&A View)
 * Revenue Streams